qir-alliance/qat/docs/src/UserGuide/BuildingLibrary.md

 ## Build instructions for users

-From the root folder in the repository, go to `src/Passes`, then create a build folder `Debug` and use CMake to build the executable:
+From the root folder in the repository, create a build folder `Debug` and use CMake to build the executable:

 ```sh